Brief history of refractometers

 In 1888 Carl Pulfrich designed and described another device, also making use of the critical angle, however his design was significantly different from the Abbé refractometer.
 Initially, the refractometer designed by Pulfrich was made by Max Wolz in Bonn, but after Pulfrich joined Carl Zeiss his refractometer became one of the Zeiss products.
 Since that time the device is known as the Pulfrich refractometer.

 Although the two main refractometers - Abbé and Pulfrich - were able to meet needs of majority of analytical laboratories, work on better devices never stopped.
 New designs included devices suitable for use outside the laboratory (such as immersion refractometers, offered by Zeiss since around 1900) and devices providing better precision than typical value of 0.0001 attainable with Abbé refractometers.

+Situation changed with the end of WWI, when other producers started to market Abbé refractometers.
+There were several reasons for that.
 As a result of the First World War the Germans were forced to pay war reparations.
 Some of them have been paid by the transfer of patents and designs of equipment produced by German industry to US and UK firms.
 That happened to optical devices produced in factories Carl Zeiss Jena, in effect Abbé and Pulfrich refractometers became available from Bausch & Lomb (US) and Adam Hilger (UK).
 At the same time many firms that during war were involved in production of optical instruments for army were looking for new markets, and refractometers fit their manufacturing profile.
-That led to production of many new refractometers, mostly based on similar designs.
+That led to production of many new models, mostly based on similar designs.

 Zeiss factory in Jena produced refractometers until the destruction by the Allied bombings during World War II.
 Up to this moment Abbé refractometer was modified many times, small changes slowly improved user experience with the device, its resistance to the laboratory environment and accuracy of the measurements.